This surgical team cut back on opioids. Surprisingly, patients liked it.

-A couple of years ago, Gina Jere would have been sent home from the hospital with three months worth of opioid painkillers after her knee replacement surgery.
+A couple of years ago, Gina Jere would have been sent home from the hospital with 90 tablets of opioid painkillers after her knee replacement surgery.

 But as part of an experiment aimed at fighting the opioid epidemic, the 59-year-old retired chemistry teacher was given 30 oxycodone tablets for the worst pain and she got prescriptions for anti-inflammatories, Tylenol and another pain medicine called gabapentin.